Measurement of spin observables in the quasi-free np-> {pp}_s pi- reaction at 353 MeV: Data analysis in the deuteron-proton experiment

 \subsection{Reconstruction of the kinematics}

 The reconstruction of the momentum of a particle passing through the analyzing magnet D2 relies on the information on the position of the interaction vertex.
 In the case of a storage cell, this is known much less precisely than for the point-like cluster-jet target.
-This leads to a poorer resolution as well to systematic deviations.
+Uncertainties in the interaction vertex location lead to poorer resolution for the momentum of the detected particle, as well as to systematic deviations in its value.
 To alleviate this problem, a vertex reconstruction procedure was applied that fits simultaneously the trajectories of the particles and their arrival times.
 The parameters of the fit are the three-momenta of the particles and the longitudinal coordinate $Z$ of the vertex.
 The accuracy achieved in the coordinate was $\sigma(Z)= 5.6$~cm for the $dp\to pp\pi^-p_{\text{spec}}$ process and $\sigma(Z)= 12$~cm for $dp\to d\pi^0p_{\text{spec}}$.
 Knowing $Z$ even with such a limited precision allows one to reject interactions with the unpolarized gas in the target vacuum chamber outside of the cell.
 The resulting polar and azimuthal angular resolutions achieved for both the \nppppi\ and \npdpi\ reactions were in the $\sigma(\vartheta_\pi)=2-6^\circ$ and $\sigma(\varphi_\pi)=4-10^\circ$ ranges, depending on the angular regions.
-The resolution in spectator energy $\sigma(T_{\text{spec}})<0.15$~MeV and that in effective beam energy $\sigma(T_{\text{free}})=4$~MeV.
+The resolution in spectator energy was better than 0.15~MeV and that in effective beam energy about 4~MeV.